 How long does it take to create 1 hour of training?
-A question that has often been addressed yet answered subjectively, in a case specific manner most of the times.
+A question that has often been addressed yet answered subjectively, in a case-specific manner most of the time.
 ATD reached out to L&D practitioners to gather data over a few weeks during the summer of 2017 and came up with a few comparison charts.
 The data in 2017 was compared with that of 2009 and 2003 and significant changes were observed.

 While some questions will be answered by and by, here are a few tips to boost eLearning usage.

 Tip 1# Know your target audience (the learners)